Best 12-Volt Coolers: Keep Your Food and Drinks Cool in Your Car

 The Dometic brand was first introduced in the United States over 50 years ago in 1968.
 Currently, Dometic is a household name among RV drivers due to its experience and expertise in manufacturing electric coolers for camping.
 Its headquarters is based in Solna, Sweden.
 One of its most popular products is the Dometic CFX-35US.

-Founded in California’s Silicon Valley over 35 years ago, the Wagan Tech Company expanded to become one of the leading inventors of automotive electronic accessories, including electric car cooler refrigerators.
-One of its highest selling products in the United States is the Wagan Electric Car Cooler and Warmer.
+Founded in California’s Silicon Valley more than 35 years ago, the Wagan Tech Company expanded to become one of the leading inventors of automotive electronic accessories, including electric car cooler refrigerators.
+One of its best-selling products in the United States is the Wagan Electric Car Cooler and Warmer.

 Since its inception in 1975, ARB has been dedicated to offering 4WD drivers with a wide range of travel accessories.
 Its operation base is in Melbourne, Australia, but it exports its products to more than 100 countries.
 Inspired by the hot climate of Australia, one of its well-renowned car refrigerators is the ARB Fridge Freezer-50 Quart.